Fin-techB2B fintech replacing a slow customer account portal

 Talk to us about a similar build →E-commerceMarketplace checkout rebuild after a vendor walked away

 An online retailer hired an outside vendor to replatform checkout.
 Mid-project, the vendor disengaged, leaving a half-done rewrite that does not run end to end.
-Returns and exception flows still go through the legacy system.
-Christmas is in 5 months.
+Returns and exception flows still go through the legacy system. peak season is in five months.
 The team needs a path that ships, not a third rewrite.

 Typical scope